dcnewman/slicing/README.md

   logging services.
 As with SQS, use CloudWatch as it is effectively free to use for our level of usage.
 Avoid logging to local disks as it makes management more difficult when horizontally scaling.
-  Also, it is data you have to consider recovering before shooting a server instance dead.
+  Also, it locally stored data becomes data you have to consider recovering before shooting a server instance dead.
+It's best to not store anything but transient data.
-* Mongo DB: This particular database is used because it is what the Polar Cloud uses.
+* Mongo DB: This particular database is what the
+  Polar Cloud uses.
 The slicing server only accesses -- write-only -- two collections (tables) in the database.
-One to record slicing stats and the other to allow other cloud servers to monitor the slicing progress for each print job.
+One to record slicing stats, and the other to allow other cloud servers to monitor the slicing progress for each print job.
 Use of the database is not critical.
-* CuraEngine: Any slicer might be used provided it can be run from another process.
+* CuraEngine: Any slicer might be used provided it can be run as a stand-alone process.
 This server presently assumes that the input to the slicer is an STL file and a configuration file.
   Further that the slicer can be invoked from a shell script and is well-behaved so far as it exits with a status of zero upon